artstorm/paypal-donations/readme.txt

 Tested up to: 3.2.1
 Stable tag: 1.4.9.6

-Easy and simple setup and insertion of PayPal donate buttons with a shortcode or through a sidebar Widget.
-Donation purpose can be set for each button.
-A few other customization options are available as well.
+Easy, simple setup to add a PayPal Donation button as a Widget or with a shortcode.

 == Description ==